ryan-p-randall/ryan-p-randall.github.io/wiki/Articles/hall-new-identities.md

 excerpt: classic Hall article
 status: ":seedling:"
 ---
-Just a quick test of the new wiki setup!{: .notice}
+Just a quick test of the new wiki setup!
+{: .notice}

 Stuart Hall's article "New Identities" is great.